Hopf symmetry protected topological phases in the vicinity of spin orders: The Hopf term

 \subsection{Quantization of theta}

 The expression~\eqref{eq:Hopf-non-loc} for the Hopf invariant only applies when the skyrmion number $Q_{\text{sky}} = \int \dd{x^1} \dd{x^2} f^0(x)$ vanishes.
 At finite temperatures, spacetime is periodic in imaginary time $\tau \equiv x^0$ and topological sectors with a finite number of skyrmions, although of higher energy than the $Q_{\text{sky}} = 0$ sector, are not completely suppressed by their Boltzmann factors.
-Hence spacetime compactifies to $\mathcal{S}^1_{\tau} \times \mathcal{S}^2_{\vb{r}}$ rather than $\mathcal{S}^3_x$ and $\vu{n}(x)$ with finite $Q_{\text{sky}}$ appear in the path integral.
-Here we show that $\theta$ must be quantized to multiples of $\pi$ because of these non-relativistic factors~\cite{Polychronakos1987, Aitchison1989, Wen1991, Azcarraga1992, Baez1995, Bralic1996}.
+Hence spacetime compactifies to $\mathcal{S}^1_{\tau} \times \mathcal{S}^2_{\vb{r}}$ rather than $\mathcal{S}^3_x$ and $\vu{n}(x)$ configurations with finite $Q_{\text{sky}}$ appear in the path integral.
+Because of these two non-relativistic effects, $\theta$ must be quantized to multiples of $\pi$~\cite{Polychronakos1987, Aitchison1989, Wen1991, Azcarraga1992, Baez1995, Bralic1996, Freed2018}.
 Anyonic skyrmions are therefore not possible in condensed matter systems.
+Here, we prove this statement.
+Although this result is important, the proof that follows is technical and can be skipped without affecting the understanding of subsequent sections.